-- Current RA counting rules do not adequately reflect resource availability, and instead rely on complicated substitution and availability incentive mechanism rules; - Flexible capacity counting rules do not sufficiently align with operational needs; - Provisions for import resource adequacy resources should need clarification to ensure physical capacity and firm delivery from-such resourcesRA imports; - Current system and flexible RA showings assessments do not consider the overall effectiveness of the RA portfolio to meet the CAISO's operational needs; and - Current planned outage substitution rules leave resource SCs and the CAISO unclear of substitution needs until after monthly RA showings; - Increased levels of energy storage necessitate assurance of a minimum level of stored energy available during the net load evening peak to meet operational needs; and - Growing reliance on availability-limited resources when these resources may not have sufficient run hours or dispatches to maintain and serve the system reliably and meet energy needs in local capacity areas and sub-areas.
+- Provisions for import resource adequacy resources should ensure physical capacity and firm delivery from such resources; - Current system and flexible RA showings assessments do not consider the overall effectiveness of the RA portfolio to meet the CAISO's operational needs; - Current planned outage substitution rules leave resource SCs and the CAISO unclear of substitution needs until after monthly RA showings; - Increased levels of energy storage necessitate assurance of a minimum level of stored energy available during the net load evening peak to meet operational needs; and - Growing reliance on availability-limited resources when these resources may not have sufficient run hours or dispatches to maintain and serve the system reliably and meet energy needs in local capacity areas and sub-areas.

 The CAISO has conducted a holistic review of its existing RA tariff provisions to make necessary changes to ensure CAISO's RA tariff authority adequately supports reliable grid operations into the future.
-Through the RA enhancements stakeholder process, the CAISO developed the proposals within this draft-final proposal to address some of these concerns and ensure the CAISO's resource adequacy rules guide the procurement of capacity that can reliably meet system needs.
+Through the RA enhancements stakeholder process, the CAISO developed the proposals within this final proposal to address some of these concerns and ensure the CAISO's resource adequacy rules guide the procurement of capacity that can reliably meet system needs.
 Other elements within the RA enhancements initiative to be finalized in future iterations address the remaining concerns.